 (ii) the disputed domain name holder has no right or legitimate interest in respect of the domain name or major part of the domain name;

-(iii) the disputed domain name holder has registered or is being used the domain name in bad faith.
+(iii) the disputed domain name holder has registered or used the domain name in bad faith.

-(i) the disputed domain name holder has registered or acquired the domain name for the purpose of selling, renting or otherwise transferring the domain name to obtain unjustified benefits;
+(i) the disputed domain name holder has registered or acquired the domain name for the purpose of selling, renting or otherwise transferring the domain name to the complainant who is the owner of the name or mark or to a competitor of that complainant to obtain unjustified benefits;

-(ii) the disputed domain name holder registered the domain name in order to prevent the owners of the name or mark from reflecting the name or the mark in a corresponding domain name, provided that the domain name holder has been engaged in a pattern of such conduct;
+(ii) the disputed domain name holder registered the domain name in order to prevent the owners of the name or mark from reflecting the name or the mark in a corresponding domain name;

 (iv) other circumstances which may prove the bad faith.